Revised January 5, 2021

 When Joshua sent spies to Jericho, Rahab protected them and helped them get out of town safely.
 Such was her faith not only in God’s power but also in his goodness that she asked the spies for protection in his name.
 By grace Salmon could marry her without making outcasts of his descendants.

-By faith and love, Ruth repudiated everything Moabite so she could permanently ally herself not only with Naomi, but also Naomi’s God.
+By faith and love, Ruth repudiated her entire Moabite heritage so she could permanently ally herself not only with Naomi, but also Naomi’s God.
 Boaz had ample opportunity to take unfair advantage of this young foreign woman, but he saw the love she had for her mother-in-law.
 His response to that love moved him to his own most honorable behavior.
 God’s grace blessed that forbidden marriage as well and gave Boaz a good reputation that will live forever.

 God takes sin very seriously and punishes it vigorously, but his ultimate intention is always redemption.
 His judgment passes in a moment so that he can bestow mercy and grace eternally.